Here's a balancing act for you to try:

 As a security manager, you can help balance these competing needs.
 But your job isn't to implement complicated new privacy-management software for CRM applications.
 For one thing, there aren't any such tools, analysts say.
 That's because privacy management is primarily a business, not a technical, problem.
 But so is security; and as a security manager, you can bring many of your skills at judging the business value of security to the job of judging the business value of customer privacy.
 There are some specific security tools that might help, but the business issues are the most critical.

 "We get lots of questions from our clients about 'Is it legal to do this, is it legal to do that, is it ethical to do this'," says Garter Inc. Analyst Walter Janowksi.
 "At the end of the day, you can do anything you want as long as you told the customer and they agreed to it.
-It has to do more with the ways that companies set up their internal processes to manage the flow and distribution of customer data, than with the (CRM
+It has to do more with the ways that companies set up their internal processes to manage the flow and distribution of customer data, than with the (CRM or security) tools themselves."

 Getting it right is important, first of all, because there are plenty of laws, both domestic and international, to consider.
 In the last two years, Congress has considered more than 80 bills dealing with privacy, says Janowski.
 For example, the Health Insurance Portability and Accountability Act (HIPAA), now being implemented, tells healthcare providers in the U.S. how they must protect patient information.
 The European Union's Data Privacy Directive calls on member nations to prevent the collection of personal data unless the consumer agrees to it.
 But various countries in the EU interpret and enforce the directive in various ways, making it difficult for global companies to come up with a single policy.